 Introduction to Astronomy: This course consists of a series of lectures and presentations describing the Universe surrounding us, from the objects in our solar system, to the stars in our galaxy, to the most distant galaxies that Man has discovered.
 The material presented assumes no previous knowledge of astronomy.
 We describe the nature of astronomical objects in great detail, and introduce the physical processes that govern their formation, progression and interactions.
 In addition, on each class night with clear skies, we observe from our front yard (in Southbury, CT) through our 10" telescope - viewing planets, double stars, star clusters, nebulae and galaxies, as well as artificial satellites and the occasional meteor.

-The History of Spaceflight: This course is available for ages 10 and up, or for any student who has completed the Introduction to Astronomy course.
+The History of Astronomy: This course is available for ages 10 and up, or for any student who has completed the Introduction to Astronomy course.

 The course runs for 19 sessions on the weeks between sessions of the Introductory course.
 Observation time may be included on clear nights after class.